OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 //    - Note from Lazar: keypads usually have pins that identify if a button on a horizontal row is pressed, and then other pins that identify if a button on a vertical column is pressed. to read specific numbers, the user has to look for intersections
 //    - need to explain the above in a concise and approachable way - include graphics

+A keypad allows the user to press a button and the attached computer system will be able to tell which digit was pressed.
+If we were to use a pin for every button, there will be too many pins and the connection will be tedious!
+Instead we only use a pin for each horizontol row and a pin for each vertical column.
+In our case we only need 7 (4 rows and 3 columns) instead of 15.

+// TODO: Image of a keypad

+However, since the pins are not a direct match with the buttons, our microprocess will have to decode the signals coming from the keypad.
+When a button is pressed, the microprocesser should be able to detect the pin corresponding to its row and the pin corresponding to its column.
+We must define in our code the location of each button based on its row and column intersection.

 ### Building the Circuit